Ventus Gaming: History

 In July 2009 Pieter "Cyrus" Venter came to an agreement with Pienaar Kloppers (Vodacom Gaming Product Manager).
 The agreement stated that XploIT, led by Pieter Venter, would advertise and regularly make use of the Vodacom Gaming Servers, thus increasing Vodacom's popularity and exposure.
 In return Vodacom would sponsor XploIT.

 Venter's next step was to negotiate and recruit individual teams under the XploIT name.
-This task proved relatively straight forward, as the backing of Vodacom, an established a closed company in terms of the South African Companies Act.
+This task proved relatively straightforward, as the backing of Vodacom, an established a closed company in terms of the South African Companies Act.
 The accompanying promise of sponsorship was highly sought after by local teams.

 With the promise of 5 plane tickets to Rage Expo, Venter and Stephen "Vitrolic" White took the previously merged Brazen and XploIT Cod4 teams and renamed the merged team, Team Vodacom Call of Duty 4.
 There were to be further sponsorship discussions, scheduled after Rage Expo, conditional to Team Vodacom's performance at the event.

 In August 2009 a meeting was held with Kloppers where everything seemed set to go.
 The contractual signing of the sponsorship a last minor detail to be taken care of.
 Venter launched Team Vodacom and all players took up the VG tag in game and on IRC.
 An article was also published on MyGaming and DoGaming.

 Soon after the article was published Vodacom HQ contacted Kloppers and informed him that he had no authority to sign such a sponsorship or use Vodacom's name as he had.
 The order was given to revert to the previous names of Brazen and XploIT for COD4 & TF2 and the other titles respectively while the matter was settled.
 Team Vodacom was put back on the table for discussion, but following failure after failure Venter finally gave up hope and announced the cancellation of Team Vodacom on August the 17th.

 Venter and White discussed what their next move would be and decided to change back to Brazen for the time being without announcing the merge to the public.
 And so the CoD4 and TF2 teams were seen reverting to Brazen.
 The Defense of the Ancients team kept playing under the VG tag in the meantime and Shenks (tX Quake player) played Quake without a tag.

 Venter continued to help out on the Vodacom Gaming Servers (VGS), but left in November 2009 after it became apparent that VGS had no intention of updating their server software and Venter had no access to this himself.
 Soon after VGS went dormant.

 Behind the scenes the teams continued their work, hoping to step into the light once more under a new name (Ventus) and merge publicly when they got a new sponsor.
 Clans-SA boarded as a sponsor and supplied Ventus with its first website, and so 20 October saw Ventus reemerge on the World Wide Web (although kept quiet and unannounced).
 Various other organisations were also approached for sponsorship and soon after Ventus landed sponsorships from Web Africa, Samsung (in association with Rectron) and Coolermaster Taiwan.